BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Method

-After aligning geometric and textual representations, we integrate the pretrained BrepEncoder into a large language model\cite{Abdin2023Phi2} to form an end-to-end generation pipeline from geometry to text.
-The overall architecture comprises the Brep encoding module, the geometry$\rightarrow$Q-Former projection, the pretrained Q-Former, the MQE, and the LLM backbone.
+After aligning geometric and textual representations, we integrate the pretrained BrepEncoder into a large language model\cite{qwen3technicalreport} to form an end-to-end generation pipeline from geometry to text.
+The overall architecture comprises the B-rep encoding module, the geometry$\rightarrow$Q-Former projection, the pretrained Q-Former, and the LLM backbone.
 The BrepEncoder outputs a sequence of node tokens, denoted as $[h_1, h_2, \dots, h_n] \in \mathbb{R}^{N \times D_g}$.
-To match the pretrained BLIP-2 Q-Former embedding width ($D_{qf}=1408$), we use a two-layer MLP to project the 128-dimensional geometric tokens to $D_{qf}$, and truncate or pad the sequence length to $T_{\max}=128$, yielding the Q-Former value input $\mathbf{X}_{\text{qf}}\in\mathbb{R}^{T_{\max}\times D_{qf}}$.
+To match the pretrained BLIP-2 Q-Former embedding width ($D_{qf}=1408$), we use a two-layer MLP to project the 128-dimensional geometric tokens to $D_{qf}$, yielding the Q-Former value input $\mathbf{X}_{\text{qf}}\in\mathbb{R}^{T\times D_{qf}}$.

 \textbf{Stage I: Geometry-to-Vision Bridging.} We freeze the BrepEncoder, the Q-Former, and the LLM, and train only the geometry$\rightarrow$Q-Former projection head (two-layer MLP).
-The pretrained Q-Former employs $Q=32$ learnable query vectors that cross-attend to the geometric embedding sequence $\mathbf{X}$.
+To transform the variable-length geometric tokens into a fixed-size representation for stable training, the pretrained Q-Former employs $Q=32$ learnable query vectors.
+These queries cross-attend to the geometric embedding sequence $\mathbf{X}$, distilling the variable-length input into 32 fixed tokens.
 The resulting outputs are linearly mapped into the LLM hidden space and trained with an autoregressive cross-entropy objective.
 This establishes an initial semantic bridge from geometric tokens to the pretrained vision--language interface while preserving linguistic priors.

 \textbf{Stage II: 3D--Language Alignment Fine-tuning.} Building on Stage~I, we apply LoRA-based joint tuning to selected components: key sublayers and necessary normalization layers of the Q-Former, the geometry$\rightarrow$Q-Former projection, and a small subset of LLM parameters.
 The BrepEncoder remains frozen.
-With a small learning rate, 2D vision--language priors are transferred to the 3D--language space, enabling the Q-Former to better extract language-consistent semantics from $\mathbf{X}$.
+This stage aims to establish a stable and semantically coherent mapping between structured B-rep representations and the language space.
+By jointly adapting the cross-modal interface and the language backbone with a small learning rate, the model progressively acquires the capability to interpret Brep-specific geometric and topological patterns and express them in natural language.